As the alternator and battery in your car serve similar purposes, it can be difficult to tell which part is causing problems.

 How Do I Test My Alternator?

-This device reads the voltage of your battery and can let you know if your alternator is working correctly.
+This device reads the electrical voltage of your battery and can let you know if your alternator is working correctly.

 You can buy a voltmeter from any good automotive shop.